ElianaScript/readme-generator-nodejs/README.md

-# readme-generator-nodejs
+# Readme.md generator

     ## Description
-    A readme.md file is created for a Github repo through node.js
+    A readme.md file is created through node.js

     ## Installation
-    N?A
+    N/A

     ## Usage
     N/A